ethereum-optimism/specs/specs/protocol/revenue-sharing.md

 ### Deploying `RevenueSharer`

 #### Existing Chains

 #### Chains after version X.Y.Z of OP Stack
 Part of the genesis creation for new chains.

+### Reconfiguring existing predeploys
+The three `FeeVault` contracts need to be upgraded so that their immutable `RECIPIENT` variable points at the `RevenueSharer`.

 ### Execution
 Revenue sharing is executed periodically.